MicrosoftDocs/PowerShell-Docs/dsc/pullServer.md

 ```

 ## Registration Key
 To allow client nodes to register with the server so that they can use configuration names instead of a configuration ID, a registration key which was created by the above configuration is saved in a file named `RegistrationKeys.txt` in `C:\Program Files\WindowsPowerShell\DscService`.
 The registration key functions as a shared secret used during the initial registration by the client with the pull server.
 The client will generate a self-signed certificate which is used to uniquely authenticate to the pull server once registration is successfully completed.
-The thumbprint of the this certificate is stored locally and associated with the URL of the pull server.
+The thumbprint of this certificate is stored locally and associated with the URL of the pull server.
 > **Note**: Registration keys are not supported in PowerShell 4.0.

-In order to configure the a node to authenticate with the pull server the registration key needs to be in the metaconfiguration for any target node that will be registering with this pull server.
+In order to configure a node to authenticate with the pull server the registration key needs to be in the metaconfiguration for any target node that will be registering with this pull server.
 Note that the **RegistrationKey** in the metaconfiguration below is removed after the target machine has successfully registered, and that the value '140a952b-b9d6-406b-b416-e0f759c9c0e4' must match the value stored in the RegistrationKeys.txt file on the pull server.
 Always treat the registration key value securely, because knowing it allows any target machine to register with the pull server.

 ```powershell
 [DSCLocalConfigurationManager()]